marinade-finance/delegation-strategy-2/glossary.md

 ## Active epochs
-Number of epochs on Solana during which a validator has been active.
+Number of epochs on Solana during which a validator has been active, meaning it has been producing credits for the epoch.

 ## APR (Annual percentage rate)